mak-azad/github_miner/README.md

 ```

 ### Execute the analyzer on multiple nodes in parallel
-Run the following command to execute the analyzer using parallel-ssh
+Run the following command to execute the analyzer using parallel-ssh.
+If asked for password then skip by pressing enter key.
 ```
-parallel-ssh -A -i -h sshhosts 'python3.8 github_miner/analyzer/repo_analyzer.py'
+parallel-ssh -A -i -h sshhosts 'python3.8 github_miner/analyzer/repo_analyzer.py --username your_github_username --token your_github_token --email your_github_email'
 ```